cristianvlaicu/Pig_Game_WeppApp/README.md

 &nbsp;&nbsp;👉 When finishes this game?
 When on player acummulate 100 points in his stable score.
 In that case, game finishes, tell the winner and they can restart a new game pushing the "NEW GAME" button, where all scores turn to 0 and the player 1 starts the game, allways.

 &nbsp;&nbsp;👉 You can run and play this game clonning the repository and run the index.html in Live Server, or download the zip file and open the index.html in your web browser.
-Or you can click on the Surge web link to use it directly on your browser:<a target="_blank" href="" ><b></b>
+Or you can click on the Surge web link to use it directly on your browser: <a target="_blank" href="https://pig-game-vlaicu.netlify.app/" >https://pig-game-vlaicu.netlify.app/<b></b>

 &nbsp;&nbsp;👉 I attach the flowchart and some screen prints here to can follow the logic flow of the app: